 Whenever by this Act or the regulations a penalty is imposed for any breach thereof, the proceedings for the recovery of such penalty may be taken in a summary way in the Warden’s Court and according to the provisions of the Justices Act 1902-1932, which provisions shall apply in like manner as if the warden were sitting as a resident magistrate under that Act, or before any two justices in petty sessions.

-[Section 86 amended by No. 66 of 1954 s.
+[Section 86 amended: No. 66 of 1954 s.
 24.]

 87. Procedure